 This is because tigers and lions are both apex predators, meaning they both reside at the top of their respective food chains.
 The lion rules the savannah and grasslands, while the tiger rules the jungle.

 While these two cats have their similarities, they are vastly different.
 From their physical appearance to their behavioral traits, there are many factors that could influence the outcome of this fight.

 To answer the big question, “tiger vs lion”, let us take a deeper look at the battle of the giants, and find out who the real victor would be.

 Lions vs Tigers: Who is the King of the Jungle?

-The lion enjoys the title of undisputed king of the jungle.
-So the answer to “who would win lion vs tiger” is obvious.
-Lions are the kings right?
+The lion enjoys the title of the undisputed king of the jungle.
+So the answer to “lion vs tiger who would win” is obvious.
+Lions are the kings, right?
 Erm, no.

 The mythical image of lions roaming around heavily overgrown jungles, making other jungle inhabitants shrink and quake in their presence, is fundamentally wrong on every level.

 Lions live almost everywhere in Africa, apart from the jungle.
 And lion prides don’t have kings either.